-How can I cope with cultural and interpersonal dynamics during chemotherapy?
+4. How can I cope with cultural and interpersonal dynamics during chemotherapy?

-You may want to surround yourself with family and friends or you may want to withdraw.
+You may want to surround yourself with family and friends, or you may want to withdraw.
 Your approach to treatment may be influenced by your personality, as well as religious and cultural beliefs.

 Some family members may experience powerful emotions, including fear, anxiety, or anger.
-Sometimes, you may feel yourself getting lost in family decision-making related to your cancer.
+Sometimes you may feel yourself getting lost in family decision-making related to your cancer.

 Many people find that online support groups offer a ready source for encouragement and practical advice as well.
-There are even programs that partner a survivor with a fighter and offer one-on-one support.
+There are even programs that partner a survivor with a person undergoing treatment and offer one-on-one support.

-How do I care for my children during chemotherapy?
+5. How do I care for my children during chemotherapy?

 You may wonder how much you should share with your children.
-This will probably depend on their ages: Younger children may not need as many details as older children.
+This will probably depend on their ages.
+Younger children may not need as many details as older children.
 But children of all ages will realize something is wrong, whether you tell them or not.

 Caring for children is a challenge on a good day.
 It can be especially hard when you’re struggling with your own anxiety, fatigue, or other side effects of cancer treatment.
-Consider ways you might get help with childcare responsibilities when you need it.
+Consider ways you might get help with child care responsibilities when you need it.

-Are my children at a greater risk of developing breast cancer?
+6. Are my children at a greater risk of developing breast cancer?

 Most genetic breast cancers are related to mutations in one of two genes, BRCA1 and BRCA2.
 Mutations in these genes come with a very high risk of developing breast cancer.
 Genetic testing may be recommended if you have a family history of breast cancer.